bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 # Sprint Challenge: Testing - TDD Video Games

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored Testing.
 During this Sprint, you studied Introduction to Automated Testing, Testing React Applications & Testing Web APIs.
-In your challenge this week, you will demonstrate proficiency by creating an application that follows the TDD pattern to create a simple Web API using Node.js and Express.
+In your challenge this week, you will demonstrate proficiency by creating an application that follows the TDD pattern to create a simple Web API using Node.js and Express..

 ## Instructions